ackerm44/trailblazer/notes.md

   19. Fix user_id on answers has_many render on questions
   20. Delete button not performing any action on trails show
   21. Slim down routes
+  22. Split on grid tips and questions/answers
+  23. Slide toggle no longer working

 Requirements